2.4 Using and Choosing GenAI Tools

 Tips for Using GenAI

 With some genAI models, you can direct the model to use a specific tone: friendly, casual, professional, technical, and the like.
+In the case of ChatGPT’s 4o version, you can select a male or female voice with a specific tone (casual or more serious) for verbal (and camera) engagement.
 Selecting the tone in the features or requesting it in your prompt will affect the vocabulary, syntax, and content of the output.
 It will also affect the manner in which the genAI tool interacts with you.
-In fact, you will find that genAI tools often sound very much like humans, and can exhibit unexpected traits such as curtness, flamboyance, and rudeness.
-Most times, and depending on the model, it will tend to respond in a manner in which it is prompted to respond, so the general rule for focused interaction in business contexts is to be polite and professional during your interactions with the models.
+In fact, you will find that genAI tools often sound very much like humans, and can exhibit unexpected traits such as cuteness, curtness, flamboyance, and rudeness.
+Most times, and depending on the model, it will tend to respond in a manner in which it is prompted to respond, so the general rule for focused interaction in business contexts is to be polite and professional.
 Your degree of politeness is significant.
 Researchers have discovered that the use moderate politeness in prompting will result in better outcomes and that this approach applies to modulations for cultural contexts and different languages (Yin et al., n.d.).
 Besides, when using politeness, your interaction with the model will be that much more pleasant.

-While you can certainly use genAI in a casual manner by simply inputting a question and seeing what comes up in the output, in the workplace we tend to have limited time, a specific purpose, and contextual information we want to see in the output, so taking a more deliberate approach in the use of genAI will result in usable output and time saved.
+While you can certainly use genAI in a casual manner by simply inputting a question and seeing what comes up in the output (then following up if necessary), in the workplace we tend to have limited time, a specific purpose, and contextual information we want to see in the output, so taking a more deliberate, problem solving approach in the use of genAI will result in usable output and time saved.

 The following are tips, organized according to a typical workflow, aim to help you use genAI models in your day-to-day professional tasks such as email, report, and presentation drafting.
 Be sure to work within the requirements and constraints of the organization you are representing.
 Remember that you should always consider genAI outputs as draft material to be revised and supplemented and that you should always declare your use of genAI content.
 Doing so will sustain your credibility as a reliable communicator.